The Pinwheel Galaxy, also known as Messier 101 (M101) and NGC 5457, is one of the best known spiral galaxies in the night sky.

 In a binary system, a white dwarf can slowly accrete mass from the companion star and, as it approaches the limit, its core reaches the ignition temperature for carbon fusion.

-As all white dwarfs that explode after accreting too much mass from their binary companions have the same mass (the Chandrasekhar limit), Type Ia supernovae produce consistent peak luminosity and can be used as standard candles to measure the distance to the galaxies in which they are located.
-The apparent magnitude of the supernova explosion will depend mainly on the distance, making it easy to measure.
+As all white dwarfs that trigger supernovae after accreting too much mass from their binary companions have the same mass (the Chandrasekhar limit), Type Ia supernovae produce consistent peak luminosity and can be used as standard candles to measure the distance to the galaxies in which they are located.
+The apparent magnitude of the supernova event will depend mainly on the distance, making it easy to measure.